jeremyong/jeremyong.github.com/_posts/2024-11-03-windows-memory-mapped-file-io.markdown

 reasoning about how to manage your memory access patterns accordingly, irrespective of the I/O approach taken.

+Finally, as mentioned in an earlier section, you will want to detect if the file created lives on a networked storage device, at which point you should either report an error, or fallback to an interface that properly handles exceptions that will be thrown on memory access if the storage device is lost.

 ## Concurrent page faults

 A legitimate problem here is the case where you need to read from or write to many